rossrobino/robino/packages/jsx/README.md

 npm i @robino/jsx
 ```

-A jsx to HTML import source.
-This directly converts to a string of HTML, it does not escape inputs.
+A [tiny](https://npmgraph.js.org/?q=%40robino%2Fjsx) jsx to HTML import source, write jsx and output HTML strings.
+This library was written to be used for server-side templating if you don't want to add a larger UI framework.

+> [!WARNING]
+>
+> `@robino/jsx` does not escape any HTML.

+## Configuration

+Add the following values to your `tsconfig`:

 ```json
 // tsconfig.json